bbkane/bbkane.github.io/README.md

 -------------------------------------------------
 ```

-- From a VM, serve with the IP of `0.0.0.0` so the site will be reachable from the host.
+- From a VM, use the `-H, --host` option with the IP of `0.0.0.0` so the site will be reachable from the host.

 ```
 bundle exec jekyll serve --host 0.0.0.0